YULEIMELBOURNE/TNC_project/README.md

 cutoff: 0.8

 ```
+## For the output otu table, we use Usearch to do normalize.

 ## Statistcal Test
 Based on the OTU table got from bioinformatical pipeline, we are going to do the statistical analysis in the following step.